quizzimodo/quizzimodo/README.md

 ### Client application information

 Below, you’ll find the directory structure of the front-end.
-All Angular controllers can be found within the controllers directory.
-All routing can be found in the config directory.

 ```